Push sum with transmission failures

 We have analyzed the push-sum algorithm in the presence of transmission failures.
 This algorithm was originally designed to perform perfect averaging on a network with directed communication.
-When transmission failures are possible, the values of the nodes of the network still converge to a common value, but this might not be the exact average of the original inputs.
+When transmission failures are possible, the values of the nodes of the network still converge to a common value, but this might not be the exact average of the initial measurements.

 The final value is a random variable determined by the sequence of communication steps and the sequence of transmission failures.
 We develop new tools to better understand the resulting value, and we form an equation that implicitly describes the distribution of this random variable.
 Further investigation is performed for the simple case when there are only two nodes, we develop lower and upper bounds on the expected error.